MicrosoftDocs/azure-docs-powershell.id-ID/azps-0.10.0/Az.Resources/New-AzManagementGroup.md

 ParentDisplayName : 14307de0-5e6f-46cf-b2ba-64a062964d30
 ```

-Pembuatan grup baru dengan `DisplayName` dan `ParentId` mengatur ke `null` . `DisplayName`The will be same as the and the parent of the group will be the `GroupName` tenant.
+Pembuatan grup baru dengan dan `DisplayName` mengatur `ParentId` ke `null`.
+The `DisplayName` will be same as the `GroupName` and the parent of the group will be the tenant.

 ### Contoh 2: Membuat Grup Manajemen dengan nama tampilan
 ```